Bipin99/Chapter3/README.md

 text/javascript (this is default) text/ecmascript
 application/ecmascript
-application/javascript
+application/javascript.
  MIME type also known as media type.

-Q. Difference between {Componenet} vs <Componenet/> vs <Componenet> </Componenet> in react?

--> {Component} is just a basic react element eg = var component=<h1>hello</h1> . we can use this to render by using {Component}.
-    <Component/>  is self closed component in react.
-  <Componenet> </Componenet>  is same as previous However syntax is different and If we have Child component then this has to be used.
-  The value we pass in between this, we can access this by props.children.